xmuhuanglab/OF-scRNA/README.md

 **Fibro_final.h5ad**: The anndata object after calculate connectivity score

-#### 4.2 Characterization of oncofetal cells through transcriptional program
+#### 2.2 Characterization of onco-fetal cells through transcriptional program

 To evaluate the similarity of transcriptional program between mCAF and Fetal mFibro and find shared genes